 Noah makes sarcastic jokes to himself and to other people about the racism at these social events, but it’s pretty obvious that many of these incidents are hurtful to him.
 He masks this emotional pain by appearing to be over-confident and ready to berate people whom he thinks are being snobbish to him and his friends.
 Noah is proud of who he is and doesn’t like to be judged on his race and social class, but his stubborn tendency to think that he’s always correct often leads to him misjudging other people.

-Not long Noah and his friends arrive at Erin’s house, she tells them some bad news.
+Not long after Noah and his friends arrive at Erin’s house, she tells them some bad news.
 It will be the last Fire Island get-together they’ll have at the house.
-Erin is losing the house because she can no longer afford the mortgage due to being an “early investor of Quibi.”
-It’s an inside joke among the “Fire Island” filmmakers, because Kim Booster was originally going to make “Fire Island” for the Quibi streaming service, which went of business in less than a year in 2020, after a high-profile launch.
+Erin is losing the house because she can no longer afford the mortgage due to being an “early investor in Quibi.”
+It’s an inside joke among the “Fire Island” filmmakers, because Kim Booster was originally going to make “Fire Island” for the Quibi streaming service, which went out of business in less than a year in 2020, after a high-profile launch.
 Kim Booster was also a co-host of Quibi’s reboot of the dating contest “Singled Out.”

 One of the Fire Island rituals is a Tea Dance party, where Noah and his friends meet a doctor named Charlie (played by James Scully), who seems to be attracted to Howie, based on how Charlie is looking at Howie.
 Charlie’s closest friends during this Fire Island trip are a brand manager named Cooper (played by Nick Adams) and a lawyer named Will (played by Conrad Ricamora), who lives in Los Angeles.
 Cooper makes it clear to anyone he meets that he’s very status-conscious and elitist.
 Will is quiet, and his personality is very hard to read.